AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Field_Mappings.md

 `TargetId`, `TargetFieldKey`, `FieldSetIndex` and `FieldIndex` are not used for index fields. `TypeCode` is equivalent to the `IndexTypeCode` of the data view.

 #### Grouping field
-`FieldSetIndex` and `TargetFieldKey` are not used. `FieldIndex` is the zero-based positioning of field within the grouping field. `TargetId` represents the data item id.
+`FieldSetIndex` and `TargetFieldKey` are not used. `FieldIndex` is the zero-based positioning of field within the grouping field. `TargetId` represents the value of the item in the grouping field.

 ### Data field
 `FieldSetIndex` is the zero-based positioning of data field set. `FieldIndex` is the zero-based positioning of data field within the appropriate data field set. `TargetId` represents the data item id.